Five footballers whose families placed long-term bets on their success

 Odds of 2500-1 were handed out on the 18-month old ever playing international football, which Wilson’s grandad stuck £50 on.

-Five years later, he finally picked up his second cap in the China Cup, scoring in the 6-0 rout against China.
+Five years later, he finally picked up his second cap in the China Cup, scoring in a 6-0 rout of China, and has since gone on to become an integral part of the Wales squad.

 Chris Kirkland